 10. Dark Valkyria

-That's not all: she can also spend her counter to destroy an opposing monster.
+That's not all: She can also spend her counter to destroy an opposing monster.
 This will reduce her ATK back to its base value, but it's worth the slight drop to demolish a tough enemy.
-Easy to understand and synchronizable with any archetype, Dark Valkrya fits snugly into many builds.
+Easy to understand and synchronizable with any archetype, Dark Valkyria fits snugly into many builds.

 9. Chemicritter Carbo Crab